-- The design configuration must promote slower speeds on the bridge through appropriate traffic calming measures and signage. - Appropriate separation buffers (such as guard rails, medians, or physical separation) between active modes of transportation and vehicular lanes should be incorporated into the design to ensure comfort and safety of active users.
-Bridge designs must ensure that drivers and future public transit users have an exceptional experience that communicates the importance of the ceremonial route and provides a unique experience through views and a sense of place.
+- / The Alexandra Bridge replacement may be slightly realigned to better integrate with the existing road fabric. - The design configuration must promote slower speeds on the bridge through appropriate traffic calming measures and - Appropriate separation buffers (such as guard rails, medians, or physical separation) between active modes of transportation and vehicular lanes should be incorporated into the design to ensure comfort and safety of active users. - Bridge designs must ensure that drivers and future public transit users have an exceptional experience that communicates the importance of the ceremonial route and provides a unique experience through views and a sense of place.